-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; and - · identification and management of risks.

-The board of trustees has considered the need for a specific internal audit function and has decided to appoint an auditor from Haines Watts for internal assurance reviews.
+The board of trustees has considered the need for a specific internal audit function and has decided to appoint the finance director from Ormiston Meridian Academy for internal scrutiny reviews.
 This was carried out once a term over 3 terms and complies with the Financial Handbook.
-Internal assurance covers:
+Internal scrutiny covers:

-- testing and reviewing of payroll systems; - reviewing expenditure and monitoring income; - testing and reviewing of purchase systems; and - refining procedures through termly internal assurance reports which are acted upon accordingly.
+- testing and reviewing of payroll systems; - reviewing expenditure and monitoring income; - · testing and reviewing of purchase systems; and - refining procedures through termly internal assurance reports which are acted upon accordingly.